Behold the Man, La Ópera de Cecilia: Production

-The following year with the completion of ACT II, a second reading was produced in Boulder.
-In 2016, Fowler began orchestrations while Flack worked with translator H.F.
-Pascual on the Spanish version, La Ópera del Ecce Homo.
+The following year with the completion of Act 2, a second reading was produced in Boulder.
+In 2016, Fowler began orchestrations while Flack worked with translator H. F. Pascual on the Spanish version, La Ópera del Ecce Homo.
 In 2016, the town of Borja hosted a concert of selected material attended by 700 locals and tourists.
 The mayor declared it a historic evening.
 During this four-year period, librettist Andrew Flack and business partner Barbara Duff, traveled frequently to Borja, visiting with Cecilia and her family and acquiring the rights to her story.
-In 2018, Behold The Man received a full “orchestral reading” at Arizona State University under the direction of its Musical Theatre/Opera Department head, Brian DeMaris.
-In 2019, Behold The Man was awarded a slot in Ft.
-Worth Opera's prestigious “Frontiers” New Works Showcase.
-Behold The Man’s University Premiere is now scheduled for November 2021, at Wingate University North Carolina under the direction of Dr. Jessie Wright Martin and the musical direction of Dr. Annie Stankovic.
-To date, Cecilia remains the international ‘gold standard’ for botched art restorations and is mentioned whenever a work is unsuccessfully restored.
+In 2018, Behold the Man received a full orchestral reading at Arizona State University under the direction of its musical theatre/opera department head, Brian DeMaris.
+In 2019, Behold the Man was awarded a slot in Fort Worth Opera's prestigious "Frontiers" New Works Showcase.
+Behold the Man's university premiere opened October 29, 2021, at Wingate University in North Carolina under the direction of Jessie Wright Martin and the musical direction of Annie Brooks Stankovic.
+To date, the real Cecilia remains the international 'gold standard' for botched art restorations and is mentioned whenever a work anywhere in the world is unsuccessfully restored.